Cahokia: Abandonment and resettling (15th through 19th centuries)

 Cahokia's abandonment came in tandem with the abandonment of the wider surrounding region, referred to by scholars as "the Vacant Quarter."
 Populations left what is now southern Illinois; the Lower Ohio Drainage in southern Indiana; nearly the entirety of western Kentucky and Tennessee; most of southeastern Missouri excepting the Bootheel; and the Upper Tombigbee drainage in northeastern Mississippi.
 The region may have been used by occasional hunting parties but there was no settlement of any substantial kind at Cahokia, nor in the wider region, from 1400 to 1600 CE.
 However archeologists discovered evidence in 2020 that there was a population rebound in the greater area following Cahokia's population minimum in 1400, with the population reaching a population maximum in 1650 and then declining again in 1700.

 Dhegiha Siouan migration was in part responsible for the depopulation of Cahokia.
 The city is the heritage of many contemporary Native American communities, the former group in particular.
-Ponca oral tradition specifies their ancestor's time in Cahokia, calling the city or its location "P’ahé’žíde" [red hill].
+Ponca oral tradition specifies their ancestors' time in Cahokia, calling the city or its location "P’ahé’žíde" [red hill].
 Following the city's abandonment as such, Algonquian groups from the east moved into the Vacant Quarter in the mid-17th century, specifically those of the Illinois Confederation.
 The Cahokia tribe was one such group and from whom the site gets its name.

 While Cahokia proper had ceased to exist, the mounds continued to be present on the landscape.
 Various French settler-colonial families are documented to have claimed the land of the city during the 18th century.
 St. Louis was defined by the mounds that Cahokians had constructed across the river, referred to at one point as "Mound City."
 Nearly all these mounds in Downtown St. Louis were destroyed and used for fill in the growing city's construction in the mid-19th century.
 As Native Americans were forcibly removed from the land through treaties and war (particularly the Black Hawk's War), their claim to the land and its usage was usurped.
 In downtown Cahokia a group of early 19th century (circa 1809) Trappist Monks lived on the grounds.
 Later the land was farmed by the Ramey family through the latter-half of the 19th century.
 This is when serious archaeological interest began as Euro-American settlers began trying to make sense of the site.